rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 ### Distinct Channels In Our Cascade

-To determine information rates, note our cascade consists of four different physical processes that each generate new time traces given the preceding result as input.
+To determine information rates, note our cascade consists of four physical processes that generate new time traces given the preceding result as input.

 The first process is